Skip to content

 Do more with Facebook Lead Ads with multi-step Zaps

-We don't have to stop with one action, however.
+Your Zap doesn't have to stop with just one action, however.
 Multi-step Zaps allow you to perform many actions from a single trigger.
+Multi-step Zaps can be handy when you need to:

-1. When you need to send the same information to multiple places.
-For example, if you want to capture lead information in a spreadsheet, your CRM (Customer Relationship Management) tool, and send a notification to a team chat app.
+• Send the same information to multiple places.
+For example, you may want to capture lead information in a spreadsheet, your CRM tool, and send a notification to a team chat app.

-2. When you need to manipulate or change trigger information before you pass it on to another action.
-For example, if you only want to send some leads to your tool with a path step or re-format your data to meet the needs of your CRM fields with a formatter step
+• Reformat or change trigger information before you use it in another action.
+For example, you might want to send certain leads to your tool with a path step or reformat your data to meet the needs of your CRM fields with a formatter step.

-3. When you need your trigger event to kick off an entire workflow.
-For example, whenever you receive a new lead, your sales team starts their nurture process by automatically emailing the lead.
+• Kick off an entire workflow.
+For example, whenever you receive a new lead, your sales team can instantly start their nurture process by auto-emailing that lead.

 Multi-step Zaps—available on our paid plans—allow you to add multiple actions, filters, and even branching logic so you can do more, automatically.
 Learn how to use multi-step Zaps.